If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 Tour 4 – Grand Tour (GT)

 Again, there needs to be a minimum of 8 people before they start the tour.
-And you should not take young children along on this one!
+And you should not take young children (less than 10 years old) along on this one!

 On this tour, you will go through all 5 caverns as well as the east side of the cave!

-You will need to crawl, climb and squeeze yourself through small openings and tunnels too!
+You will need to crawl, climb and squeeze yourself through small openings and tunnels too.
+The total journey is 3.8km.

 Tips To Go Caving At Gua Tempurung